dn-cam/ImageClassification/README.md

 The Jupyter Notebook is divided into the following parts:

-1. Data reading and pre-processing
+1. Data reading

-2. Vectorization: Bag of Words and TF-IDF
+2. Data Pre-processing

-3. Modeling using CNN models
+3. Modeling